cchaudhari295/Postman-Crisp-Patient-Information/README.md

 ## Overview

 This project demonstrates how to execute Postman collections using **Newman** along with the **QA environment**.
-It also includes automated test execution through **GitHub Actions** for continuous integration, ensuring your API tests are run on every push or pull request.
+It also includes automated test execution through **GitHub Actions** for continuous integration, ensuring your API tests are run on every push request.

 ## Author